zef-dev/convoworks-gpt/README.md

 * `Messages` - An array of conversation messages, including the `assistant` and `user` roles.
 * `Result Variable Name` - Defaults to `status`, this is the variable name that stores the complete API response.
 Access the completion text with: `${status.choices[0]["message"]["content"]}`
 * `API key` - Your OpenAI API key.
+* `Base URL` - Base URL for the API endpoint.
+If left blank, the default is the OpenAI API endpoint: https://api.openai.com/v1
 * `API options` - Options for the [OpenAI Chat Completion API](https://platform.openai.com/docs/api-reference/chat).

 **Flows:**